Iona captures every sense of the typically ‘Slim’ sun-drenched, chic and fun energy in her own life that has made Slim Aarons’ photography so iconic.

 Mainly Instagram!
 I have so many screenshots saved to my phone of interior inspo!
 I follow some cool interior design profiles (my favourites are Leyla Uluhanli and Studio Lowsheen) as well as personal style muses whom I get ideas and inspiration from (both fashion and interior style).
 Some of my muses are Brooke Testoni, Marie Von Behrens, Pernille Teisbaek, Tiffany Wang and Saasha Burns.
-Also some of my favourite furniture accounts are Anibou Furniture , Vintage and Swoon and Pampa.
+Also some of my favourite furniture brands are Anibou Furniture and Pampa.

 What other artworks are you loving at the moment?